Citation, DOI, disclosures and article data

 At the time the article was created Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 At the time the article was last revised Henry Knipe had the following disclosures:

 - Radiopaedia Events Pty Ltd, Speaker fees (past)

 - Micro-X Ltd, Shareholder (ongoing)

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Henry Knipe's current disclosures

-Gravity-dependent atelectasis refers to a form of lung atelectasis which occurs in the dependent portions of the lungs due to a combination of reduced alveolar volume and increased perfusion.
-Being due to gravity, it usually has a dependent and subpleural distribution.
+Gravity-dependent atelectasis occurs due to a combination of reduced alveolar volume and increased perfusion.
+Due to gravity, it usually has a dependent and subpleural distribution.
 It is very commonly seen in the posterior lung bases on CT, particularly in elderly individuals.

 In normal lung, gravity gradients exist in end-inspiration between the apex and lung base of 4:1 in the erect patient and between the anterior and posterior lung of 2.5:1 in the supine patient 1.
 These gradients increase in the presence of lung disease that increases the weight of the lung causing atelectasis.

 - 1. Woodring J & Reed J. Types and Mechanisms of Pulmonary Atelectasis.
 J Thorac Imaging.
 1996;11(2):92-108. doi:10.1097/00005382-199621000-00002 - Pubmed